Sip and ship: Tourists can now send distillery whiskey home

 LOUISVILLE, Ky.
-(AP) — Until now, whiskey tourists in Kentucky have been able to sniff the aromas from bourbon-making and sip the finished product during distillery tours.
-But they haven’t been allowed to ship bottles home.
+(AP) — Until recently, whiskey tourists in Kentucky had been allowed to sniff the aromas of bourbon-making and sip the finished product during distillery tours.
+But they couldn’t legally ship bottles home.

-That modern-day prohibition is coming to an end in the state, which produces about 95 percent of the world’s bourbon.
+That modern-day prohibition came to an end earlier this year but was officially celebrated on Friday, when Gov. Matt Bevin and other state officials presided over the ceremonial first shipments.

-The whiskey industry on Friday celebrated a new state law allowing some bourbon fans to receive home deliveries, shipped straight from their favorite Kentucky distilleries.
-Bourbon industry leaders and state officials led by Gov. Matt Bevin participated as the first shipments were sent off for delivery.
+Kentucky produces about 95 percent of the world’s bourbon, and tourism targeting the spirit has become big business.
+The ability to ship whiskey bottles home after a tour is expected to boost sales at distilleries both large and small.

-Bourbon tourism has become big business, and the chance to ship whiskey bottles home after a distillery tour is expected to boost sales at distilleries both large and small.
+Industry leaders see it as a part of the experience.
+Many bourbon fans catch flights into the region and visit distilleries to experience a slice of Kentucky culture.

 Most Read Business Stories